MSC in numbers

 Find out how how the MSC program is improving processes in response to feedback from stakeholders:

-Read the stories of the first 42 MSC certified fisheries, with quotes from the fishers.
+- Read the stories of first MSC certified fisheries >

 Where we are

-The MSC has offices in London, Seattle, Tokyo, Sydney, The Hague, Edinburgh, Berlin, Stockholm, Cape Town and Paris.
+The MSC has offices in London, Seattle, Tokyo, Madrid, Singapore, Sydney, The Hague, Edinburgh, Berlin, Stockholm, Cape Town and Paris.
 More about our offices and staff.